Jacopo de' Barbari: Map of Venice and other woodcuts

 His earliest documented work is his huge (1.345 x 2.818 metres, from six blocks) and impressive woodcut aerial view Map of Venice, for which a privilege was granted to its publisher in 1500, recording that the work had taken three years.
 This clearly drew on the work of many surveyors, but was a spectacular feat nonetheless, and caused a considerable stir from the first.
 It was later updated by others to reflect major new building projects in a second state of the print.

 Apart from the Map of Venice, he produced two other woodcuts, both of men and satyrs, which were the largest and most impressive figurative woodcuts yet produced, and which established the Italian tradition of fine, large, woodcuts for the following decades.
 These may have also been produced before 1500; they are clearly strongly influenced by Mantegna.

-The "Triumph of Men Over Satyrs," completed in the early 16th century was de' Barbari's other notable multi-block print highlighting various themes related to mythology.
-This three block print represents the scenes just after a battle - nude men and women walk towards a temple, showing the defeated satyrs bound as prisoners and carried in baskets.
-Multiple scholars such as Juergen Schulz and David Landau have suggested the connection with another woodcut titled, "Battle Between Satyrs and Men," wherein one of the placards in the later piece directly represents the battle scene from de' Barbari's earlier battle.
+The "Triumph of Men Over Satyrs," completed in the early 16th century, was de' Barbari's other notable multi-block print highlighting various themes related to mythology.
+This three-block print represents the scenes just after a battle - nude men and women walk towards a temple, showing the defeated satyrs bound as prisoners and carried in baskets.
+Multiple scholars, such as Juergen Schulz and David Landau, have suggested the connection with another woodcut titled "Battle Between Satyrs and Men," wherein one of the placards in the later piece directly represents the battle scene from de' Barbari's earlier battle.
 Connections between the architecture of Venice in the background of the print relates to other paintings at the time such as the "Process in St. Mark's Square," completed by Gentile Bellini in 1496.

 Contacts with Dürer

-By the time the Map of Venice was published de' Barbari had already left for Germany, where he met Dürer, who he may have already known from Dürer's first Italian trip (a passage in a letter of Dürer's is ambiguous).
+By the time the Map of Venice was published, de' Barbari had already left for Germany, where he met Dürer, whom he may have already known from Dürer's first Italian trip (a passage in a letter of Dürer's is ambiguous).
 They discussed human proportion, not obviously one of de' Barbari's strengths, but Dürer was evidently fascinated by what he had to say, though he recorded that de' Barberi had not told him everything he knew:

-Twenty years later Dürer tried unsuccessfully to get the Archduchess Margaret, Habsburg Regent of the Netherlands, to give him a manuscript book she had on the subject by de' Barbari, by then dead; the book has not survived.
+Twenty years later, Dürer tried unsuccessfully to get the Archduchess Margaret, Habsburg Regent of the Netherlands, to give him a manuscript book she had on the subject by de' Barbari, by then dead; the book has not survived.